Sonoma County Main Adult Detention (MADF)

 Satellite View of Sonoma County Main Adult Detention (MADF)

 When someone you care about gets locked up, it's tough to figure out all the ins and outs of jail life.
 From sending mail to visiting, there are a lot of things to sort out.
 And getting info about the arrest?
 Not always easy.
 That's where this webpage comes in handy.
-It's here to help you get a handle on how things work at Sonoma County Main Adult Detention (MADF) so you can stay connected and support your loved one behind bars.
+It's here to help you get a handle on how things work here so that you can stay connected and support your loved one behind bars.

-The Sonoma Co MADF is a detention center located at 2777 Ventura Ave Santa Rosa, CA which is operated locally by the Sonoma County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+The Sonoma Co Jail is a detention center located at 2777 Ventura Ave Santa Rosa, CA which is operated locally by the Sonoma County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
 Sonoma County accepts inmates from surrounding towns, Santa Rosa Police Department, and the US Marshal's Service.

 New detainees arrive at the jail regularly, with some being released on bail, placed under pretrial services caseloads, supervised by probation agencies, or released on recognizance with a court appearance agreement.
 Those who are not released await their court appearances at the jail, receiving accommodations including bedding and meals.
-You can see all the arrest records for California here.

 The Sonoma County Sheriff's Office Detention Division is responsible for the processing, care, and management of individuals held in lawful detention.
 With a staff of over 300 employees, the Detention Division is committed to serving the people of the State of California and County of Sonoma by providing a secure, safe, and humane environment for both the staff and inmates.